Emotions, emotional health, and emotional regulation

 - Mindfulness: Staying grounded in the present moment to reduce stress, anxiety, and reactivity

-- Journaling: Writing down thoughts, feelings, and emotions in order to better understand them
+- Journaling: Writing about your experiences, thoughts, and feelings in order to understand them better

 About the author